Hello Hello Everyone,

 I’ve spent a lot of time the past few weeks, learning how this law applies to small businesses and although I’m not a lawyer or GDPR expert, I’ve got some key take-aways to share with you today – and the ones that I’m applying to my own business.

 As with everything, it is best to be informed so you can make the best decision for yourself.

-1. Data Protection – one of the biggest pieces of the GDPR is about protecting the data that you collect.
+One of the biggest pieces of the GDPR is about protecting the data that you collect.
 When was the last time you thought about this, if ever?
 I love that the GDPR is bringing this up for all of us to reflect on our own practices.
-I’m in favor of safe keeping of my data that is collected and the data that I collect.
+I’m in favor of the safekeeping of my data that is collected and the data that I collect.